scottbedard/oc-stripe-plugin/README.md

 ##### `PATCH/PUT: /api/bedard/saas/user/subscriptions/{subscription}`

 Change the plan associated with a user's subscription.
+If the subscription has `cancel_at_period_end` set to `true`, this will be updated to `false` and resume normal billing.

 _Parameters_